-- A. Attempt to establish base/modified base hospital contact by telephone and/or radio throughout the call as circumstances permit. - B. Immediately upon voice contact, provide a verbal report to the base/modified base hospital MICN or physician. - C. Document the existence and reason for the communication failure condition in the patient care report (PCR).
+- A. Attempt to establish base/modified base hospital contact by telephone and/or radio throughout the call, as circumstances permit. - B. Provide a verbal report to the base/modified base hospital MICN or physician upon voice contact, if applicable. - C. Document the existence and reason for the communication failure condition in the patient care report (PCR).